 Liability of Debts

-Your business debt becomes your personal debt when there’s no legal distinction between between personal and business assets.
-Legal distinction is established when you incorporate an LLC, corporation or partnership.
-But these business types comes with complex formations, extra costs, more complex taxes, annual reports and other headaches.
-Therefore, a sole proprietorship is the way to go if you’re interested in starting a simple business with no debts or lines of credit.
+Your business debt becomes your personal debt when there’s no legal distinction between personal and business assets.
+The legal distinction is established when you incorporate an LLC, corporation, or partnership.
+But these business types come with complex formations, extra costs, more complex taxes, annual reports, and other headaches.
+Therefore, a sole proprietorship is a way to go if you’re interested in starting a simple business with no debts or lines of credit.

 Sole Proprietorship Taxes

 Sole proprietors do their taxes by filing a Schedule C form with the IRS.
 You pay business income taxes on the income that your sole proprietorship business earned by filing an IRS Schedule C form.